Sovinder/CSE-312-SJTM-Project/README.md

     3. Navigate the "Create a Team".
         b.
 Assert that a page with a form is displayed.
         c.
 Fill in the form and submit.
-    3. Verify that you are now redirected to the homepage.
+    3. Click "Back" to return to homepage.
     4. Navigate to the "Join a Team" page.
         a.
 Assert that the created team is now displayed.
+        b.
+Send a chat message in chat room and verify that the team name appears next to username.
     5. Logout and register/login to a different account
     6. Navigate to the "Join a Team"' page again.
         a.
 Verify that the team is still displayed.